rids43/Nypt/README.md

 There is a layer of random number encryption before the message gets encrypted with OpenSSL.
 The way this works is that every character is given a total of 10,110 different 6-digit combinations, and a 6-digit number is chosen randomly from this list for each character in a message.
 This ensures that every encrypted message, even if the same character is encrypted over and over again, will look different but decode to the same result.

-Nypt can/should be used as an additional layer under PGP encryption in your emails.
+Nypt can be used as an additional layer under PGP encryption in your emails.
 We recommend the Thunderbird email client with enigmail addon for easy PGP use with your email account:

 Thunderbird: http://www.mozilla.org/projects/thunderbird/